Ball registration continues...reduced fee till May 15th!

 Here are some details why we believe the main ball diamond should stay where it is:

 - Minor Ball in Lac La Biche needs more diamonds to adequately support youth ball in our community.
-Yes, there are 3 new diamonds being built at the Bold Center but with the definite removal of the 2nd diamond at McArthur Park we will have 6 diamonds to use.
-Each year we require a minimum of 7 diamond to allow each team to play on true ball diamonds.
-We are part of the Lakeland League which determine what days of the week baseball and softball play.
-They also determine the times which games are played; due to the size of our league it is not possible to “double up” games each night.
-If the main diamond is removed, we will then be down to only 5 diamonds.
+Yes, there are 3 new diamonds being built at the Bold Center which is great news.
+However with the definite removal of the 2nd diamond ( Main 2) at McArthur Park we will have 6 diamonds to use.
+Each year we require a minimum of 7 diamonds to allow our 13 teams to play on true ball fields.
+Our association is a member of the Lakeland League which has pre-determined days of weekly play for each Softball and Baseball.
+They also determine the start times during the week which games are played; due to the geographic size of our league it is not possible to “double up” games each night.
+Ultimately if the main diamond is removed, we will be even more hard pressed to house our growing number of participants in the LLB Minor Ball Association and its teams regulating us down to only 5 true ball fields.
+Not to mention the dimensions of the new ball fields that would possibly restrict our community from being awarded a Provincial or League based championship.
+This would effect our 18U, Junior and Senior ball teams from the opportunity of bringing such prestigious events to a community that has an extremely long history of hosting these events in the past.

 - Baseball has played a long history in and around Lac La Biche.
 The sport has been played in the area for over 100 years, bringing communities together.